 But what labor is "socially necessary," and what does this concept even mean?
 Marx attempts to answer these questions in this way:

 "The labour time socially necessary is that required to produce an article under the normal conditions of production, and with the average degree of skill and intensity prevalent at the time.
 The introduction of power-looms into England probably reduced by one-half the labour required to weave a given quantity of yarn into cloth.
 The hand-loom weavers, as a matter of fact, continued to require the same time as before; but for all that, the product of one hour of their labour represented after the change only half an hour's social labour, and consequently fell to one-half its former value."
 (Source: Karl Marx's "Das Kapital," Chapter 1, Section 1, as translated into English at Marxists.org)

-Time wasted in idleness or incompetence doesn't add value, according to Marx ...
+Time wasted in idleness or incompetence doesn't add value, Marx would admit ...

 In other words, any time wasted by the laborer in idleness or incompetence doesn't count as adding value, and is not "socially necessary."
 This leads Marx to the conclusion here: